oxlade39/oxlade39.github.com/_posts/2012-04-26-Pairing---it's-hard.md

 I think pairing is hard.
 It's hard because it's mostly about people, it's a people problem.
 And people problems are inherently hard.

+It's also one of the most effective working practices I've ever used!

 ### Why does that make it hard?
-Have you ever booked a holiday with you nan/girlfriend/best friend/close colleague.
-After about the second day on holiday you discovered that they are a pain in the $£%e to spend all day with.
+Have you ever been on holiday with your nan/girlfriend/best friend/close colleague.
+After about the second day you discovered that they are a pain in the $£%e to spend all day with.
 If you picked girlfriend above it's probably time to bail, otherwise I'd say that's pretty normal.
 On said holiday, did you try and choose a place to eat?
 For me this is the most frustrating thing and most likely to cause an argument.

 You may have a different trigger.

-My point is, even two close people have problems working together on something as relaxing as a holiday.
-Try putting two average Joes together using several constrained resources and see what happens.
+My point is, even two close people will have problems working together on something as relaxing as a holiday.
+Try putting two average Joes together, using several constrained resources and see what happens.

 To be blunt, people are weird.
 Well, they are different.